BIOS 3007 Applied Biomechanics of Sport and Exercise

 Coordinator Peter Clothier Opens in new window

 Description To fully understand the science underlying the optimisation of human movement, students require a comprehensive working knowledge of Biomechanics.
-This unit represents a theoretical and applied study of selected topics in Biomechanics.
-It builds on the basic principles of Biomechanics that are presented in the unit Introduction to Biomechanics and applies this knowledge to the analysis of sporting and human exercise performance.
+This subject represents a theoretical and applied study of selected topics in Biomechanics.
+It builds on the basic principles of Biomechanics that are presented in the subject Introduction to Biomechanics and applies this knowledge to the analysis of sporting and human exercise performance.
 To achieve this, advanced methods and concepts in the biomechanical analysis of human performance are identified and explored.

 School Health Sciences